cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 we want Apache to default to a file titled `index.php` instead of the `index.html` file.
 In these cases, `http://example.com/` would actually resolve to `http://example.com/index.php`.

-To configure that, we need to edit the `dir.conf` file in the `/etc/apache2/mods-enabled/` directory.
+To configure that, we edit the `dir.conf` file in the `/etc/apache2/mods-available/` directory.
+Apache enables this configuration through a symlink in `/etc/apache2/mods-enabled/`.
 In that file there is a line that starts with `DirectoryIndex` followed by a list of files.
 The first file listed in that line is `index.html`, and then there are a series of other files that Apache looks for in the order listed.